 Figure 3: Solubility isotherms of various calcium phosphate phases in the system Ca (OH)2-H3PO4-H2O at 37 °C.

 This method mimics the way in which cells in organisms transport ions or molecules to the locations where mineralization occurs.
-At the same time, it is simple, and fast and can occur directly in the biopolymer matrix, therefore we call it in-situ synthesis.
+At the same time, it is simple, and fast and can occur directly in the biopolymer matrix, therefore we call it insitu synthesis.

 Another method involves the synthesis of ACP in ethanol.
-The group of Tang et al. successfully synthesized calcium phosphate ion clusters (CPICs) using triethylamine (TEA) as effective stabilizer [65][66].
+The group of Tang et al. successfully synthesized calcium phosphate ion clusters (CPICs) using triethylamine (TEA) as effective stabilizer [50,51].
 They slowly added an ethanol solution containing phosphoric acid (H3PO4 to a solution containing calcium chloride dihydrate (CaCl2·2H2O) and TEA while stirring.
 This mixture of the two solutions produced CPICs in large quantities.
-Figure 4 shows the production process and characterization [65].
+Figure 4 shows the production process and characterization [50].
 The stabilizer TEA acts as a capping agent during the synthesis process (Figure 4F).
 It binds calcium phosphate molecules to prevent further bonding with other calcium phosphate molecules.
-Compared with other organic additives used in previous studies (especially polymers) [67][68], TEA is a small molecule that is highly volatile.
+Compared with other organic additives used in previous studies (especially polymers) [52,53], TEA is a small molecule that is highly volatile.
 It can be removed by subsequent centrifugal washing with ethanol; to obtain pure inorganic ACP.